Brotimo/Randomizer/README.md

 # Randomizer
-Program that allow user choose one of entered choises.
+Program that allow computer choose one of user entered choises.